KodeNet/Kode-Docs/pages/01.docs/02.mobile/02.xabber/docs.md

         - docs
 ---

-> Xabber is the most popular open-source XMPP client for Android.
+_Xabber is an open-source XMPP client for Android.
 It supports multiple XEPs, Off-The-Record (OTR) chat encryption and is available in multiple languages.
-Xabber is built around open source standards, interoperability, design and user experience.
+Xabber is built around open source standards, interoperability, design and user experience._

+>>>Xabber has no plans to support OMEMO encryption and refers to those seeking privacy as [_junkies_ and _crypto-nerds_](https://github.com/redsolution/xabber-android/issues/540#issuecomment-334995574) in addition to other wild assumptions.
+KodeNet values user privacy and therefore would not recommend this client.

 ## Connecting